MORLab/sssMOR/CONTRIBUTING.md

   1. check in the **Add-On Manager** that no other sssMOR or sss version is installed
   1. run ``test`` and make sure all tests run through
   2. run ``publishHelp('all','evalcode',true)`` and make sure that the documentation is generated correctly
+  1. edit the ``CHANGELOG.md`` file with the changes with respect to the previous release.
   3. merge the **master** branch into the **realease** branch and create a new tag for the release **sssMORvX.XX**

 1. Run the tests **on different MATLAB releases** on **Windows** and **Linux**